-We serve Skilled Nursing Homes, Rehabilitation Centers, Community-Based Adult Homes, Assisted-Living Centers and Adult Day Care
+We provide accessible behavioral health services including Teletherapy and both inpatient and outpatient services in Skilled Nursing Homes, Rehabilitation Centers, Community-Based Adult Homes, Assisted-Living Centers and Adult Day Care.

 Best Patient Care Practices and Regulatory Compliance